-- The areas (km2) under CCA management - Change in wetland cover - Change in forest cover - Change in abundance and trends in populations of target species - Changes in household income, disaggregated by gender and age - Representation of the communities, disaggregated by gender and age - Perceptions of the community engaged in the project, disaggregated by gender and age
+- The areas (km2) under CCA management - Change in wetland cover - Change in forest cover - Change in abundance and trends in populations of target species, diversity of fish assemblages at breeding sites and water quality parameters. - Changes in household income, disaggregated by gender and age - Representation of the communities, disaggregated by gender and age - Perceptions of the community engaged in the project, disaggregated by gender and age

-ECO Uganda will monitor and report on a quarterly basis on fish breeding zones and nursery zones protected.
-Nature Uganda will monitor target species abundance and trends and will advise FFI and ECO Uganda on any adaptive management steps required.
+ECO Uganda will monitor and report on a quarterly basis on fish breeding zones, nursery zones protected and diversity of fish assemblages at breeding sites.
+Nature Uganda will monitor target bird species abundance and trends and will advise FFI and ECO Uganda on any adaptive management steps required.
 Monthly monitoring shall be carried out at community level.